 The underlying framework for our investment activity is the Policy Portfolio, a concept that has been employed by HMC for many years.
 The Policy Portfolio is a theoretical portfolio allocated among asset classes in a mix that is judged to be most appropriate for Harvard University from both the perspective of potential return and risk over the long term.
 The Policy Portfolio differs from a traditional stock/bond portfolio, including allocations to less-traditional and less-liquid asset categories, such as private equity, real estate, and absolute return strategies.

-The HMC Board and management team set the Policy Portfolio and review it for continued fit with the University’s risk profile and our projections of long-term market returns, volatility and correlations.
+The HMC Board and management team set the Policy Portfolio and review it for continued fit with the University’s risk profile, as well as our projections of long-term market returns, volatility, and correlations.
 The Policy Portfolio provides us with a guide as to the actual allocation in the investment portfolio and also serves as a measuring stick against which we judge the success of our active investment management activities.
 As in any measure of investment performance, long-term results relative to the Policy Portfolio are most meaningful.